-Join the RSA LGBT Network for this In ConveRSAtion event with Sue Sanders, renowned and ground-breaking LGBT activist.
+Join the RSA LGBT Network for this In ConveRSAtion event with renowned LGBT activist Sue Sanders.

 Sue Sanders will share some of the challenges of leading the LGBT movement in the UK over the past 40 years.
 She will also discuss her projects LGBT History Month and Schools OUT, which will be followed by a brief Q&A with moderator Niranjan Kamatkar FRSA and the audience.

-Sue Sanders is founder of the national LGBT History Month in the UK and of charity Schools OUT, which tackles key LGBT+ issues in the schools environment.
+Professor Emeritus of Harvey Milk Institute, Sue Sanders is founder of LGBT History Month and chairperson of Schools OUT.
+Schools OUT tackles key LGBT+ issues in the schools environment.

 If you have any questions, please contact Network Lead Niranjan Kamatkar FRSA, by email, or via the RSA website.

-We will aim to work towards creating a resource base of LGBT practitioners for educational, statutory bodies and media for the future use.
-It is a great opportunity for people who acted as informal ambassadors to work towards ‘Creating LGBT Ambassadorships structures’.
+We will aim to work towards creating a resource base of LGBT practitioners for educational and statutory bodies and media for the future use.
+It is a great opportunity for people who acted as informal ambassadors to work towards creating LGBT ambassadorships structures.